Navigating Uncertainty - My Post-MBA Journey in the Pandemic World

 - Smaller companies and start-ups tend to be more flexible with background but look for passionate individuals willing to get their hands dirty and go beyond what’s expected.

-I found the idea of “networking” to be initially very awkward until I looked at it as having friendly conversations with fellow travelers on a plane or train.
+I found the idea of “networking” to be initially very awkward until I looked at it as having friendly conversations with fellow travellers on a plane or train.
 You don’t know what you’d learn until you try, and maybe they too would get something out of it.
 It’s important to be genuine and personal - acknowledge what in their experience appeals to you and how it relates to your own goals.
 Connect with INSEAD alumni – they have been some of the most helpful in my job search.
 Don’t hesitate to reach out to them.

 Once you’ve narrowed down your list of industries or companies, attend INSEAD events early on - forums, company talks.
 Be involved with school projects - business projects, competitions and ISPs - and develop a connection with company speakers, recruiters, and teams.
 Especially if you’re coming from a different industry or role, this shows your willingness and effort to learn about the company, provides an inroad to how the company works and helps make your profile stand out from the others.
 It raises your hiring chances instead of adding to the pile of applications on recruiters’ desks which happens if you merely send your CV to the public company portals.